Career Options in Computer Science and Software Engineering

-Computer scientists look at ways to systematically describe and transform information.
+Computer scientists and Software Engineers look at ways to systematically describe and transform information.

-Studying Computer Science at Waikato you'll learn about software systems and how people and computers interact, how to create new software, how to ensure it works well and does what it is supposed to, and how to make it easy for people to use.
+Studying Computer Science or Software Engineering at Waikato you'll learn about software systems and how people and computers interact, how to create new software, how to ensure it works well and does what it is supposed to, and how to make it easy for people to use.

-A Computer Science qualification will prepare you for a career in entertainment, industry, business, education and government.
+A Computer Science or Software Engineering qualification will prepare you for a career in entertainment, industry, business, education and government.

 The knowledge and practical skills learnt during study will support development in all of these areas.
 Ongoing progress in computer technology means that there is a steady need for more qualified computer professionals.